Locations Contact

 Relief Text

-Foot & Ankle Specialty Group for Arch Pain
+Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. for Arch Pain

 If you’re suffering from arch pain, don’t wait for treatment any longer.
-Our team at Foot & Ankle Specialty Group is here to help you.
+Our team at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. is here to help you.
 We are a podiatry office happily serving families, individuals, athletes, and anyone who is active with their injuries and discomfort.
 Our practice founder, Dr. Salma Aziz, has built her reputation on time-tested practices, spending a lot of quality time with her patient and going over all their concerns in order to develop the best treatment plans.
 Now with Dr. Petrina Yokay and Dr. Jessica Arneson, our team is even stronger.

 Schedule a consultation media